 To make communication and data sharing anonymous, ORC uses tor hidden services to coordinate peers.
-Peer locations are anonymous and data never leaves the network.
+Peer locations are anonymous, and data never leaves the network.
 Files pieces are aggressively replicated and stored on different sections of the network.

 How ORC can help journalists, activists, and those who love privacy?

 ORC is an open-source project.
 It is free and can easily be deployed on any Linux distribution.
-You can voluntarily run the ORC server and become part of a big network that is helping democracies around the World.
+You can voluntarily run the ORC server and become part of a big network helping democracies around the World.
 The more peers are in the network, the stronger and faster it will be.

 How to deploy ORC server?